hoodoer/JS-Tap/README.md

 The example JS-Tap payload is contained in the **telemlib.js** file in the payloads directory, however any file in this directory is served unauthenticated so you can serve multiple payloads with different configurations targeting different applications at the same time. <br>

 Copy the **telemlib.js** file to whatever filename you wish and modify the configuration as needed.
 This file has _not_ been obfuscated.
 Prior to using in an engagement strongly consider changing the naming of endpoints, stripping comments, and highly obfuscating the payload.
+By default the application uses rather obvious API endpoints (e.g. /loot/screenshot), in **App Settings** you can turn on traffic obfuscation.

 Make sure you review the configuration section below carefully before using on a publicly exposed server.

 ## Data Collected
 * Client IP address, OS, Browser
+* Fingerprint of browser (optional config)
 * User inputs (credentials, etc.)
 * URLs visited
 * Cookies (that don't have **httponly** flag set)